 (Music & Digital Audio/Video & Technology News) TM

-Celebrating a decade of bringing you the Industry's Inside Music, Digital Audio & Video, and Technology News And Commentary Of Choice To Keep You Informed Since 2003
+Celebrating twelve years plus of bringing you the Industry's Inside Music, Digital Audio & Video, and Technology News And Commentary Of Choice To Keep You Informed Since 2003

 All reader e-mails are answered.

 APPLE JUMPS IN THE STREAM

 Unless you were too busy checking out Caitlyn/Bruce Jenner's Vanity Fair cover article, or finding out what sex Kim and Kanye's next baby will be, then you might have seen or heard that Apple finally announced their launch of their streaming music service this week.

 And indeed, the launch was covered far and wide online and elsewhere.